 Using the first half of the table as a guide will should result in one preferred method, or in some cases a choice between two (e.g. LV and sensitivity) that can be further informed by the inputs/outputs section of the table (see below).

+Comparison of Method Inputs